Enhance Efficiency with Smoke Software Testing

 A software build is the complete package of the source code currently being developed and is called a complete build.
 The build may be unsigned in a program designed for a client.

-The complete build can be checked by an expert, such as a developer, an architect, a tester, or a business analyst.
+An expert, such as a developer, an architect, a tester, or a business analyst can check the complete build.
 In the case of a program being developed for a business, the build may be referred to as a signed build.
 Now let's come back to smoke software testing.

 Smoke Software Testing